RasaHQ/rasa/docs/tutorial_supervised.rst

      - action_ack_dosearch
      ...

-See :ref:`training_data_details` to get more information about this training data.
+See :ref:`training_data_details` below to get more information about this training data.

 3. Training your bot